piggychloe/Pre-process/README.md

 The pre-processing pipeline generates a processed .CSV file for data from wearable devices.

 Currently, the pipeline is capable of pre-processing raw data from the following devices/formats:
+1. Time series data from ibeat [(Dynamic Time Warping algorithm to align Biomedical Signals of Non Uniform Sampling)](https://github.com/DigitalBiomarkerDiscoveryPipeline/Pre-process/tree/master/Signal-Alignment)
-1. Apple Watch
+2. Apple Watch
-2. Fitbit Watch
+3. Fitbit Watch
-3. Garmin Watch
+4. Garmin Watch
-4. Miband
+5. Miband
-5. ECG data stored as a EDF file
+6. ECG data stored as a EDF file
-6. Biovotion
+7. Biovotion
-7. Empatica
+8. Empatica
-8. Data stored as a JSON file
+9. Data stored as a JSON file
-9. Time series data from ibeat [(Dynamic Time Warping algorithm to align Biomedical Signals of Non Uniform Sampling)](https://github.com/DigitalBiomarkerDiscoveryPipeline/Pre-process/tree/master/Signal-Alignment)

 ### Steps to use the pipeline

+#### <ins> Aligning Biomedical Signals </ins>

+#### If you want to align biomedical signals of non-uniform sampling, please look into the ['Signal_Alignment'](https://github.com/DigitalBiomarkerDiscoveryPipeline/Pre-process/tree/master/Signal-Alignment) folder and follow the steps.

 #### <ins> Data from watches </ins>